-A common use case for this feature is to define variables for environment-specific URLs, API endpoints, and API keys so that you can run the same tests across multiple environments such as staging and production.
+In mabl, you can define variables at the environment level and use them across multiple tests.
+Environment variables are great for defining environment-specific URLs, API endpoints, and API keys so that you can run the same tests across multiple environments such as staging and production.

-- Go to Configuration > Applications
+- Go to Configuration > Application

 - Hover over the name of the environment that you'd like to add the environment variable to.
 A pencil icon appears next to the environment name.